Character of the highest weight module of BMS algebra realized on codimensional-two boundary: Highest weight representation of BMS realized on

-Here, the primary operators are characterized by the scaling dimension $\Delta$ and the boost charge $\xi$, which is the eigenvalue of the non-diagonalizable matrix $\boldsymbol{\xi}$, and are generally multiplets.
+Here, the primary operators $\bar \phi_{\Delta, \boldsymbol{\xi}} (u,z)$ represent the fields in 2D Carrollian manifold, and they are characterized by the scaling dimension $\Delta$ and the boost charge $\xi$, which is the eigenvalue of the non-diagonalizable matrix $\boldsymbol{\xi}$, and are generally multiplets.
 The non-diagonalizable matrix $\boldsymbol{\xi}$ can be chosen as the Jordan form

 where $r$ denotes the number of operators in a multiplet.
 Correspondingly, the primary state should be denoted as $\ket{\Delta, \boldsymbol{\xi}}$.
 Following the same approach as the previous subsections, one can derive that